Orange Belt Trail Logo

 Public Workshops

 One of the county’s goals for this project is to include Pasco County residents and potential trail users in the design of this trail from the beginning of the study.
-To promote community involvement, the county held two public workshops in December and April to hear from residents directly.
+To promote community engagement, the county held public workshops in December, April, and August to hear from residents directly.
 The workshops were in an open house format and informal.
-However, there was a short presentation about the project each workshop.
-For those who couldn’t attend at that time, the presentation and display materials are posted below:
+However, there was a short presentation about the project during each workshop.
+For those who couldn’t attend, the presentation and display materials are posted below:

 April 2023 Workshop Materials